 In general, copyright in a work made by an employee in the course of their employment is owned by the employer, unless there is an express or implied agreement that the employee owns the copyright.

-Journalists: However, under section 35(4) of the Copyright Act, journalists own the copyright of their work in relation to its reproduction for some purposes only.
+Journalists: Under section 35(4) of the Copyright Act, journalists own the copyright of their work in relation to its reproduction for some purposes only.

 Academics: It is likely that it is an implied term of academics’ employment contracts that they own the copyright in their academic work, except where the contract includes an express term to the contrary.